Illinois Tool Works, Inc. (ITW) Shares Soar Above 1-Year High - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ITW starting from SCHEUNEMAN RANDALL J, who sale 5,425 shares at the price of $239.23 back on Jun 12.
-After this action, SCHEUNEMAN RANDALL J now owns 8,870 shares of Illinois Tool Works, Inc., valued at $1,297,823 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ITW starting from SMITH DAVID BYRON JR, who purchase 1,000 shares at the price of $241.79 back on Nov 30.
+After this action, SMITH DAVID BYRON JR now owns 120,439 shares of Illinois Tool Works, Inc., valued at $241,790 using the latest closing price.

 Stock Fundamentals for ITW